Psalms For Life

 A question of authority

-In David’s day, as today, people sure they knew better than God militantly opposed his plan for his world.
-So God promised to make his Messiah a royal priest, that being vital to his success.
+People sure they knew better than God militantly opposed his plan for the world in David’s day, just as they do in ours.
+So God promised to make his messianic king a royal priest also, his priesthood being vital to his success.

 A David psalm.